-Quy Nhon succeeds in the co-management model of mangroves in Thi Nai Lagoon.
+Success - Quy Nhon succeeds in the co-management model of mangroves in Thi Nai Lagoon:

-From 2012 to 2015, the Rockefeller Foundation has funded Quy Nhon City to restore mangrove forests at Thi Nai Lagoon to limit the increase in damage caused by climate change and the ongoing urbanization process.
-In the implementation process, the mangrove comanagement model is established, which means that local communities are involved in the planting, care and protection of mangrove forests and benefit from the mangrove forest resources.
-Sustainable use of resources, sharing of long-term benefits for communities not involved in mangrove planting, care and protection, including community fishing, capture fisheries Seafood in the mangrove rehabilitation area.
+From 2012 to 2015, the Rockefeller Foundation funded Quy Nhon City to restore mangrove forests at Thi Nai Lagoon to limit the increase in damage caused by climate change and the ongoing urbanization process.
+In the implementation process, the mangrove co-management model is established, which means that local communities are involved in the planting, care and protection of mangrove forests and benefit from the mangrove forest resources.
 As a result, community participation in mangrove planting, care and protection is consistent with regulations that allow communities not to participate in the planting, care and protection of marine mangrove forests in new forest areas.
 Growing or manual harvesting should be avoided.
 Local authorities and communities involved in planting, tending and protection of mangroves participate in patrolling and settlement of conflicts arising, if any.
 Therefore, the care and protection of mangroves in Thi Nai Lagoon has been highly effective.

-Quy Nhon successfully solicited donations from international organizations.
+Quy Nhon successfully solicited donations from international organizations:

 In the current difficult economic situation, local budget allocations for the response to climate change through the implementation of solutions is limited.
-Facing with that situation, Quy Nhon has called and mobilized international organizations and funded the implementation of natural rehabilitation solutions at Thi Nai Lagoon, SUDs, etc. Achieve initial results.
+Quy Nhon has called and mobilized international organizations and funded the implementation of natural rehabilitation solutions at Thi Nai Lagoon, SUDs, etc. and achieved initial results.
 For example, Rockefeller Foundation, AusAID, USAID and CRS, GIZ, etc.